abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Block account

 Block the given account.
-Clients should filter statuses from this account if received (e.g. due to a boost in the Home timeline)
+Clients should filter statuses from this account if received (e.g. due to a boost in the Home timeline)  Version history:  0.0.0 - added\\ 3.5.0 - deprecated `follow` scope. now additionally accepts `write`

 ### Example
 ```dart